jacquev6/learning-mpi/README.md

 Looking at the code:

 - Everything is wrapped between `MPI_Init` and `MPI_Finalize`
 - Each process gets a "rank", using `MPI_Comm_rank`, and knows how many processes there are in total, using `MPI_Comm_size`.
-This requires that `mpirun` does all bookkeeping to let these processes, and only them, communicate.
+This requires that `mpiexec` does all bookkeeping to let these processes, and only them, communicate.
 - Each process then chooses its role based on its rank, à la `fork`.
 - `MPI_Send` is used to send a message to another process, identified by its rank.
 - `MPI_Recv` is used to receive a message from another process, also identified by its rank.